Residential Parking Permit Program Update

 Review of Existing Program and Outreach Process (COMPLETED) – Staff presented feedback from the community outreach process, data analysis of the current program and best practices research to a March 4, 2019 City Council study session for program direction and comment.

-Final Policy and Program Update (TBD) – An updated policy document will be presented to the City Council for review and adoption.
+Final Policy and Program Update (COMPLETED) – An updated policy document was presented to the City Council on September 16, 2019 for review and adoption.

 If you have questions about the process, please contact email@example.com.